 Frayed, July 30 (comedy)

-One of several international series HBO Max picked up, Frayed is an Australian/British series set in the late-1980s about a wealthy London widow who must return to her childhood home in Australia with her two teens.
+One of several international series Max picked up, Frayed is an Australian/British series set in the late-1980s about a wealthy London widow who must return to her childhood home in Australia with her two teens.

 The Dog House, July 30 (documentary series)